KoalaTreeHotel/backend-dev-and-APIs-fcc-project-file-metadata/README.md

 # File Metadata Microservice

 Microservice for printing the meta data for an uploaded file.
 Node, Express and Multer used.
-FCC final project.
+FCC Backend API course final project.

 Instructions: